 3) Future-proof your company for resilience

 Business leaders this year have accelerated their plans to embrace working from home.
-From a perk to a mainstay in 2020, you need to embrace this change.
+From a perk to a mainstay, you need to embrace this change.

 Companies everywhere have been through the gauntlet.
 Your company's phone system shouldn't hold you back from the next shift.

 Those firms that were already using hosted PBX could pivot to working from home almost instantly.
 That’s the power of a cloud PBX system — all you need is broadband internet service.
 Cloud PBX solutions provide uptime and reliability to withstand natural disasters.
 And when you bring everyone back to the office, unified communications perform well there, too.